2002 Stromboli tsunami: Data collection and processing

 Eruption of Stromboli by day, 2006.

-In front of the Sciara del Fuoco slope, an initial survey was carried out a week after the event.
+In front of the Sciara del Fuoco slope, an initial survey was conducted a week after the event.
 The results obtained varied from about 1 meter in shallow water to around 5 meters in deep water.
-In order to improve the precision and resolution of the final results, further techniques for acquiring data and nonstandard processing were applied.
+In order to improve the precision and resolution of the final results, additional data acquisition techniques and nonstandard processing were applied.
 Different grids were used for different depth ranges, but also tinning (which is a triangular irregular network) and random points visualization were performed when the maximum resolution was required.

 The data analysis is carried out continuously by an automatic system at the monitoring center of the Vesuvian Observatory, called Eolo.
 VLP signals require unconventional analysis techniques.
 The current configuration of the seismic network allows scientists to perform the detection and localization of VLP events with a technique based on a "semblance" analysis.
 This technique involves rather long calculation times that generally prevent its implementation in real-time monitoring systems.
-To overcome this problem, Eolo uses parallel calculation methods on clusters and uses a supercomputer with 132 processors.
-This allows scientists to perform continuous semblance analysis, automatically locating all the VLP signals generated by Stromboli activity, which in certain periods can exceed 500 events per day, and perform numerous other signal analyses such as spectrograms, polarization, Real-time Seismic-Amplitude Measurement (RSAM) for all stations.
+To overcome this problem, Eolo uses parallel calculation methods on clusters and a supercomputer with 132 processors.
+This allows scientists to perform continuous semblance analysis, automatically locating all the VLP signals generated by Stromboli activity, which in certain periods can exceed 500 events per day, and perform numerous other signal analyses, such as spectrograms, polarization, and Real-time Seismic-Amplitude Measurement (RSAM) for all stations.
 Eolo has a Web interface that allows access to all information.
-The system developed for Stromboli has ensured seismic monitoring during the eruptive crises of 2002–2003 and 2007 by providing a large amount of data processed daily.
-Thanks to its advanced design and the development of new automatic analysis systems, it allows people to obtain in real-time the maximum information from the acquired data and to highlight its significance.
+The system developed for Stromboli has ensured seismic monitoring during the eruptive crises of 2002–2003 and 2007 by providing a large amount of processed data daily.
+Thanks to its advanced design and the development of new automatic analysis systems, it allows people to obtain, in real time, the maximum information from the acquired data and to highlight its significance.

 Interviews of witnesses

-In 2003, people who lived in Stromboli and Panarea were interviewed, though there were not many witnesses since only civil protection authorities and scientists had been allowed in the area.
-Some witnesses were asked to fill in a questionnaire which was adopted following the UNESCO post-tsunami survey field guide.
-17 eyewitnesses were selected and grouped, based on their geographic location at the time of the events, and they were asked to have a more detailed interview, either directly by phone or through email.
+In 2003, people who lived in Stromboli and Panarea were interviewed, though there were few witnesses, as only civil protection authorities and scientists had been allowed into the area.
+Some witnesses were asked to fill in a questionnaire, which was adopted following the UNESCO post-tsunami survey field guide.
+17 eyewitnesses were selected and grouped, based on their geographic location at the time of the events and were asked to have a more detailed interview, either directly by phone or through email.
 The purpose was to clarify what the witnesses had seen and understand what had happened without being influenced by the interviewer's point of view.
-The local witnesses agreed on a negative first wave pulse and one of them affirmed that "a sort of vertical cut" opened in the seawater at the Sciara del Fuoco foot and spread around.
+The local witnesses agreed on a negative first wave pulse, and one of them affirmed that "a sort of vertical cut" opened in the seawater at the Sciara del Fuoco foot and spread around.
 Others reported that two sets of tsunami waves reached the coast, even if in two different moments.